 In the 2013 Dual in the Pool, Knapp was an assistant coach for the competition in Glasgow, Scotland, as Stanford's Eugene Godsode competed.
-Godsoe will be joined by Bobby Bollier, BJ Johnson and Max Williamson at the 2015 Pan American Games in Toronto as Knapp will serve as the United State's assistant coach.
+Godsoe was joined by Bobby Bollier, BJ Johnson and Max Williamson at the 2015 Pan American Games in Toronto where Knapp served as the United State's assistant coach.

 Knapp was named assistant manager at the 2005 U.S. World Championships in Montreal and at the 2007 U.S. World Championships in Melbourne, Australia.
 In addition, Knapp provided talent stats for NBC's Triplecast at the 1992 Olympics in Barcelona and the on-deck red hat for the 1996 Olympics in Atlanta.

 A 1981 Stanford graduate with a degree in civil engineering, Knapp was a four-time letterman while specializing in the freestyle events.
 In his junior season (1979-80), Knapp earned All-America status after anchoring the Cardinal's 400 medley relay squad to an 11th-place finish at the NCAA Championships.